-This assessment was undertaken by the Planning Policy Team.
+- This assessment was undertaken by the Planning Policy Team.
 The likely performance of broad and preferred options in respect of energy efficiency and sustainable construction was reviewed systemically against the Sustainability Appraisal Framework.
-The impacts identified are based on qualitative predictions and knowledge of local developments and existing and emerging statute and policy, supported by relevant studies and evidence including the Council's Annual Monitoring Report, the Council's GIS constraints mapping, The HMA Wide Cleaner Greener Energy Study, together with on-going and historic consultation responses.

-The key difficulties associated with this element of the appraisal relates the quickly evolving nature of relevant legislation, guidance and best practice, the potential for measures to be delayed or partially implemented, and the difficulty this poses in establishing the likely impacts of the BAU options (i.e. the Council's preferred option).
-However, the Council will keep under review any changes to the implementation of zero carbon homes requirements and current consultations on allowable solutions and the Housing Standards Review.
+The impacts identified are based on qualitative predictions and knowledge of local developments and existing and emerging statute and policy, supported by relevant studies and evidence including the Council's Annual Monitoring Report, the Council's GIS constraints mapping, the HMA Wide Cleaner Greener Energy Study, together with on-going and historic consultation responses. - The key difficulties associated with this element of the appraisal relates the quickly evolving nature of relevant legislation, guidance and best practice, the potential for nationally prescribed measures to be delayed or partially implemented, and the difficulty this poses in establishing the likely impacts of the BAU options (i.e. the Council's preferred option).

-The Local Plan should include the following to help reinforce the performance of any energy efficiency and sustainable construction policy to improve building performance.

-- The inclusion of a design excellence policy could help ensure developers adopt sustainable construction techniques in bring forward new development - The inclusion of an energy efficiency and low and zero carbon energy policy to support the development of appropriate energy generation in the District - The inclusion of a surface water policy requiring that sustainable urban drainage systems are included within new development in order to improve water quality by minimising diffuse pollution associated with urbanisation - The inclusion of a water efficiency policy to reduce overall water usage, and in turn restrict total effluent discharged to surface waters in the district - The inclusion of an amenity policy to minimise external lighting in new development and to locate new development away from sensitive receptors in terms of noise, air quality and odour.
+- The Local Plan should include the following to help reinforce the performance of any energy efficiency and sustainable construction policy to improve building performance. - The inclusion of a design excellence policy could help ensure developers adopt sustainable construction techniques in bring forward new development - The inclusion of an energy efficiency and low and zero carbon energy policy to support the development of appropriate energy generation in the District - The inclusion of a surface water policy requiring that sustainable urban drainage systems are included within new development in order to improve water quality by minimising diffuse pollution associated with urbanisation

-- The inclusion of a green infrastructure and or National Forest policy to ensure new strategic development (and associated infrastructure) is bought forward alongside new development (this could make a minor contribution to urban cooling). - Appropriate landscape and heritage policies to ensure that new development does not have a significant detrimental impact on surrounding cultural and heritage assets.
+- The inclusion of a water efficiency policy to reduce overall water usage, and in turn restrict total effluent discharged to surface waters in the district - The inclusion of an amenity policy to minimise external lighting in new development and to locate new development away from sensitive receptors in terms of noise, air quality and odour. - The inclusion of a green infrastructure and or National Forest policy to ensure new strategic development (and associated infrastructure) is bought forward alongside new development (this could make a minor contribution to urban cooling). - Appropriate landscape and heritage policies to ensure that new development does not have a significant detrimental impact on surrounding cultural and heritage assets.

-6.2.3 ISSUE 16 FLOOD RISK
+6.18 ISSUE 16 FLOOD RISK OPTIONS